Zenoo/labrute/README.md

 - Optional: Create an `eternaltwin.local.toml` config file for Eternaltwin.
 You don't need it to start LaBrute, but it may be useful for more advanced usage.
 (An example is provided in the [eternaltwin.local.toml.sample](eternaltwin.local.toml.sample) file)

-- Install dependencies: `pnpm i` (This should also setup your database from the `schema.prisma` file and the migrations)
+- Install dependencies: `pnpm i`

+- Generate the DB schema: `pnpm db:sync:dev`

+- Compile the sources: `pnpm compile`

+- Seed your database (optional, but useful for development): `pnpm db:seed`

 - Make sure to initialize your etwin database by running `pnpm eternaltwin db sync`